Measure synchronization in interacting Hamiltonian systems: A brief review: Introduction

 \section{Introduction}

-Synchronization~\citep{pikovsky01} in dynamical systems refers to a phenomenon where two or more systems evolve in a coordinated manner due to the interaction or coupling between them.
+The word `synchronization' combines two Greek words: \emph{Syn} and \emph{Chronos}.
+These words, syn and chronos, imply common (or identical) and time, respectively.
+Synchronization in dynamical systems refers to a phenomenon where two or more systems evolve in a coordinated manner due to the interaction or coupling between them~\citep{pikovsky01,arenas08, balanov08, ghosh20_2}.
 This phenomenon is first observed in the late seventeenth century by C. Huygens~\citep{huygens73}.
 Huygens discovers that when two pendulum clocks are placed on the same wooden beam, they would eventually synchronize their oscillations, even if they have started with different initial conditions.
 Huygens explains this phenomenon through his theory of coupled oscillators, where the coupling force between the oscillators is transmitted through the wooden beam.
-Subsequent studies report that synchronization can occur in various forms, such as phase synchronization, frequency synchronization, and complete synchronization, depending on the nature of the dynamical systems and the coupling between them.
-The study of synchronization in dynamical systems is of great interest in many fields, including physics, biology, neuroscience, and engineering, and has critical applications in information processing, communication, and control~\citep{pecora97,arenas08, balanov08}.
+Subsequent studies~\citep{pikovsky01, balanov08} report that synchronization can occur in various forms, such as phase synchronization, frequency synchronization, and complete synchronization, depending on the nature of the dynamical systems and the coupling between them.
+The study of synchronization in dynamical systems is of great interest in many fields, including physics, biology, neuroscience, and engineering, and has important applications in information processing, communication, and control~\citep{pecora97,arenas08, balanov08}.